yarisvt/tyk-docs/tyk-docs/content/integrate/api-auth-mode/open-id-connect.md

 weight: 0
 ---

-Tyk comes with support for OpenID Connect Identity Tokens provided by any standards compliant OIDC provider.
+Tyk comes with support for OpenID Connect (OIDC) Identity Tokens provided by any standards compliant OIDC provider.

 ### The OIDC Flow: